suhacker1/website_v2/index.md

 ## About Me

 [**I’m a security and privacy engineer primarily interested in machine learning, cryptography, and program analysis**]().
-Currently, I’m a security engineering intern at [Trail of Bits](https://www.trailofbits.com/).
+Currently, I’m an intern at [Trail of Bits](https://www.trailofbits.com/).

-I’m pursuing a BS in Computer Science with threads in theoretical computer science ("Theory") and human-computer interaction ("People") at [Georiga Tech]() where I conduct computer security research under [Prof. Wenke Lee](https://wenke.gtisc.gatech.edu/).
+I’m pursuing a BS in Computer Science with threads in theoretical computer science ("Theory") and human-computer interaction ("People") at [Georiga Tech]() where I also conduct computer security research under [Prof. Wenke Lee](https://wenke.gtisc.gatech.edu/).
-I’m also an electrical and software engineer on the [RoboJackets RoboNav Team](https://robojackets.org/teams/robonav/).
+In addition, I’m an electrical and software engineer on the [RoboJackets RoboNav Team](https://robojackets.org/teams/robonav/).

 Much of my time is dedicated to maintaining [PrivacyRaven]()- a comprehensive privacy testing library for deep learning- and running the [DEFCON AI Village Privacy and Ethics Journal Club]().
 In addition to my professional pursuits, I’m quite interested in privacy and civil liberties issues, cultural studies, category theory, cyberpunk and postmodern media, world cuisines, 3D printing, writing, and martial arts.

 Contact me through Twitter or at suhashussain1 ‘at’ gmail ‘dot’ com.
 For more details, here is my [resume](https://sshussain.me/SH_R.pdf) and [Google Scholar Profile](https://scholar.google.com/citations?user=950rBFYAAAAJ&hl=en).